Louisiana’s Commercial Driver’s License Laws

 Exemptions.
 A driver with at least two years of military service operating a CMV can be exempted from the CDL driving test.
 But the driver must be free of recent traffic violations and suspensions.

-Honesty.
-A CDL applicant also has the duty to disclose prior driving history.
-Additionally, after licensure, a CDL-holder must disclose all future traffic violations and suspensions to the state and their employer.
+Self-reporting requirements.
+A CDL applicant also must disclose prior driving history.
+Additionally, after licensure, a CDL holder must disclose all future traffic violations and suspensions to the state and their employer.

-Out-of-service orders.
 Certain safety violations can result in an immediate, but temporary, out-of-service order (OSO).
 For example, driving with any amount of drug or alcohol in your system will result in a 24-hour OSO.
-Driving in violation of an OSO will result in license disqualification, the period of which depends on the number of prior OSO violations within the past ten years.
+Driving in violation of an OSO will result in license disqualification, the period of which depends on the number of prior OSO violations within the past 10 years.

 • First offense.
 180-day to one-year license disqualification (180 days to two years if in hazmat CMV or vehicle designed for more than 15 passengers).

-• Second offense in ten years.
+• Second offense.
 Two-to five-year license disqualification (three to five years if in hazmat CMV or vehicle designed for more than 15 passengers).

-Railroad crossings.
 Special rules apply to CMVs around railroad crossings.
 Violating a crossing signal or stopping over the railroad will result in a violation.
 A railroad crossing violation will result in a minimum 60-day license disqualification.
 The disqualification period is at least 120 days for a second offense and one year for a third offense.
-All offenses in the last ten years are counted.
+All offenses in the last 10 years are counted.

-School bus drivers.
-A CDL-holder with a school bus endorsement will be disqualified for ten years for refusing to submit to a chemical test or for a DWI conviction.
+A CDL-holder with a school bus endorsement will be disqualified for 10 years for refusing to submit to a chemical test or for a DWI conviction.
 Early reinstatement is possible after completing a rehabilitative program.

 Get Professional Help